2SLGBTQ+ travel

-Explore a vast array of LGBTQ+ welcoming tourism experiences, attractions and events that celebrate our vibrant LGBTQ+ communities and highlight the diversity of Ontario.
+Explore an array of 2SLGBTQI+ welcoming tourism experiences, attractions and events that celebrate vibrant 2SLGBTQI+ communities and highlight the diversity of Ontario.

 Toronto

-Savour a cocktail, relax on a patio, catch a drag show or dance until the early morning hours at one of countless LGBTQ+ bars and clubs in Toronto.
+Savour a cocktail, relax on a patio, catch a drag show or dance until the early morning hours at one of countless 2SLGBTQI+ bars and clubs in Toronto.

 • Church-Wellesley Village is Toronto's largest gay community and is busy day and night.
 At its core is Church Street, located close to shopping, theatre, attractions and internationally inspired cuisine.